boring-dragon/msgowl-laravel-notification-channel/README.md

 ...
 ```

-Add your MsgOwl API Key, Default originator (name or number of sender), and default recipients to your `.env`:
+Add your MsgOwl API Key, Default SenderID and default recipients to your `.env`:

 ```php
 // .env